-You can never underestimate the importance of demographics in shaping long term investment trends, so I thought I’d pass on these two highly instructive maps.
+You can never underestimate the importance of demographics in shaping investment trends, so I thought I’d pass on these two highly instructive maps.

 The first shows a picture of the world drawn in terms of the population of children, while the second illustrates the globe in terms of its 100-year olds.